 - The Pisound audio HAT (from Lithuania!) [$125], capable of sampling 2 hydrophones at 192,000 samples per second — so that we can record the full range of killer whale calls and whistles, and most of their echolocation frequencies

-- Open-source software (ffmpeg and/or test-engine-engine-tools) that encodes the audio data using two emerging but still competing HTTP-based protocols: for cost-effective data storage, access, and management with the upload currently handled by s3fs.
+- A microSD card (like the 32GB Samsung Evo+ [$8] or SanDisk Extreme [$10]) with open-source software (including ffmpeg and/or test-engine-engine-tools) that encodes the audio data using two emerging but still competing HTTP-based protocols: HLS (for iOS/Safari) and MPEG-DASH (for everything else).
+Amazon’s Simple Storage Services (S3) for cost-effective data storage, access, and management with the upload currently handled by s3fs.
+(Post re DIY software set-up is in the works…)

 - An inexpensive waterproof box [$20] — so we can keep the electronics as close to the ocean as possible, without having to struggle with the corrosion and failures that often occur when you immerse them in salt water